Contact@PowerXchanger.com

 When you relocate to the UK, you can apply for Transfer of Residence (ToR1) relief through HMRC, which exempts your personal belongings from customs duty and import VAT (20%) when you ship them into the country.
 The EU has a similar scheme for household goods, and Australia offers relief on unaccompanied personal effects.
 These programs can save you hundreds or even thousands across a full household shipment.

-The key rule to know: To qualify for ToR1 relief, items generally must have been owned and used by you for at least six months before the move.
+The key rule: To qualify for ToR1 relief, items generally must have been owned and used by you for at least six months before the move.
 Goods purchased new and shipped directly to your overseas address typically don't qualify.
 HMRC can and does reject items that look like fresh purchases rather than established personal belongings.

 This is where timing matters.
 If you buy your PowerXchanger before your move — even months ahead — and use it at home (it works fine on US power for testing and setup), it becomes a personal belonging that you've owned and used.
 When it ships with the rest of your household goods under ToR1, it's covered by the relief.
 Buy it after you arrive in-country, and you'll pay full import duty and VAT on top of the purchase price — or buy it locally at a higher cost without the same product options.